 All work shall be subject to inspection by the Engineer at any time.
 Routinely, the Engineer will make periodic inspections of the completed work.
 It will be the responsibility of the Contractor to keep the Engineer informed of his proposed work plan and to submit written reports of work accomplished on a frequency to be determined by the Engineer.

 The Contractor shall not perform work without the presence of the Engineer or his authorized representative(s), unless previously approved by the Engineer.
-Any work done without the presence of the Engineer is subject to nonpayment, unless approved by the same.
+Any work done without the presence of the Engineer is subject to nonpayment.